-The two USB Type A ports on the E80 front panel are for future functionality and are not currently used by cOS Core.
+The two USB Type A ports on the E20 front panel are for future functionality and are not currently used by cOS Core.

-All the Ethernet interface ports function independently of each other and are not connected by a switch fabric.
-All are capable of link speed auto-negotiation and can operate using 10Base-T, 100Base-Tx, or 1000Base-T. The interfaces names are written by each interface.
+All physical interfaces are capable of link speed auto-negotiation and can operate using 10Base-T, 100Base-Tx, or 1000Base-T.

 Figure 1.3.
-The E80 Ethernet Interface Ports
+E20 Interface Ports

-The full connection capabilities of all E80 Ethernet interfaces are listed in Appendix A, E80 Specifications.
+The full connection capabilities of all E20 Ethernet interfaces are listed in Appendix A, E20 Specifications.